Gorgexpress/bullet_manager/README.md

 BulletManager - The core class.
 Holds all the bullets, and handles rendering/updating them.
 Extends CanvasItem.
 BulletManagerBulletType - Defines a type of bullet.
 Should always be a direct child of a BulletManager.
 Extends Node.
-BulletManagerBullet - A single bullet, with a position, velocity, speed, acceleration, and type.
+BulletManagerBullet - A single bullet, with a position, angle, speed, and type.
 Extends Object.

 ## Installing
 Clone into the modules folder and compile Godot.
 Should just work in 3.0.
 Not sure about 3.1.